1971–72 Football League First Division

 Statistics of Football League First Division in the 1971–72 season.

 Overview

 Derby County won the First Division title for the first time in the club's history that season.
 Derby's first ever First Division title was confirmed on 8 May, after title challengers Liverpool and Leeds United failed to win their final games at Arsenal and Wolverhampton Wanderers respectively.
 On 26 April, Huddersfield Town and Nottingham Forest were relegated after Crystal Palace beat Stoke City 2-0 at Selhurst Park to ensure their survival.
+Huddersfield did not return to the top flight until the 2017-18 Premier League season.